bcorfman/arcade_actions/docs/prd.md

 ## ✅ Project Overview

-The goal is to create a robust, conditional **Actions system for the Arcade 3.x Python library**, inspired by Cocos2D's action system but reimagined to fit Arcade's API.
+The goal is to create a robust, **conditional Actions system for the Arcade 3.x Python library**, inspired by Cocos2D's action system but reimagined to fit Arcade's API.

-This system enables complex sprite behaviors (movement, rotation, scaling, fading, grouping, scheduling) in games like Space Invaders, Galaga, and Asteroids — all using high-level declarative actions.
+This system enables complex sprite behaviors (movement, rotation, scaling, fading, scheduling) in games like Space Invaders, Galaga, and Asteroids — all using high-level declarative **condition-based actions** that work directly with Arcade's native sprites.

 ---